Dallinger/Dallinger/docs/source/dummies_network.rst

         """Add the node to the network."""
         raise NotImplementedError

-Above we mentioned that Networks contain a bunch of rules that determine how the Network grows. ``add_node`` is one of these and its pretty much the most important one.
-Here it just raises and error though, and this is because the base class ``Network`` has no structure at all and so doesn't know how to grow.
-This function will always be overwritten in specific types of Network with specific behavior and we'll see some examples of this very shortly.
+Above we mentioned that Networks contain a bunch of rules that determine how the Network grows. ``add_node`` is one of these and it's pretty much the most important one.
+Here it just raises an error though, and this is because the base class ``Network`` has no structure at all and so doesn't know how to grow.
+This function will always be overwritten in specific types of Networks with specific behavior and we'll see some examples of this very shortly.

 Note also that the function takes a Node as a parameter.
 This is the new Node that has been created, and, because Nodes *must* have a Network the node is actually already in the Network.
-What's happening when this function is called is that the n]Network is being notified that the Node has been added to it and so the Network can take any action that is necessary (e.g. connecting it to other Nodes, sending it Transmissions and so on).
+What's happening when this function is called is that the Network is being notified that the Node has been added to it and so the Network can take any action that is necessary (e.g. connecting it to other Nodes, sending it Transmissions and so on).
 Again, we'll see some examples of this shortly and we'll also see how this function is called in specific experiments when we come to the ``Experiment`` class.

 The ``Network`` class also has a ``fail()`` and ``print_verbose()`` function, but these aren't particularly interesting, so let's skip to ``calculate_full()``.
 ::